aufziehvogel/ansible-roles/prometheus-blackbox-exporter/README.md

 - `prometheus_blackbox_exporter_group`: The group which should run the exporter
 - `prometheus_blackbox_exporter_bind`: The bind address for this service
+- `prometheus_blackbox_user_agent`: Set a custom user-agent, can be useful if some of your customers' websites block your user-agent

 Example Playbook
 ----------------